 Hopefully, that gives you some insight into the complexity of the Squat as a compound lift as well as some pointers on how to master the King of exercises.
 Next time we will be covering The Deadlift.

-For more information or to book an appointment with one of our specialist physiotherapists in Manchester, Warrington, Liverpool or Online, contact us or use our booking portal below.
+For more information or to book an appointment with one of our specialist physiotherapists in Manchester, Warrington, Liverpool or Online, us the booking link below.